 Not all peptides do the same thing.
 The skincare industry uses four main categories, and understanding these is the only way to evaluate whether a product makes sense for your goals.

 Neurotransmitter-inhibitor peptides work differently.
 They temporarily relax facial muscles by blocking signals between nerves and muscles, similar to how Botox works but far less dramatically.
-Argireline (acetyl hexapeptide-8) is the most common.
+Argireline (acetyl hexapeptide-8) is the most common; a 2025 review in the International Journal of Molecular Sciences describes how it disrupts the SNARE complex to reduce muscle contractions and expression lines.
 It may smooth expression lines like crow's feet with regular use, but the effect is subtle and temporary.
+In a 2023 double-blind randomized trial in the Journal of Clinical and Aesthetic Dermatology, acetylhexapeptide-3 and palmitoyl pentapeptide-4 creams were tested on the periorbital area, though improvements over placebo did not reach statistical significance in the small sample.
 You're not getting injectable-level results from a serum.

 Carrier peptides deliver trace minerals like copper and magnesium into the skin.
 Copper peptides specifically have decent research showing they support collagen production and improve skin healing.
+According to a 2015 review in BioMed Research International, the copper peptide GHK-Cu stimulates collagen and other structural proteins and acts as a regulator of wound healing and skin remodeling.
 They also have anti-inflammatory properties.
 But they can be irritating for some people, especially at higher concentrations.

 Enzyme-inhibitor peptides slow down the enzymes that break down collagen and elastin.
 The idea is to preserve what you already have rather than stimulate new production.
 Soy-derived peptides and rice peptides fall into this category.
 The research here is thinner than for signal peptides.